-Academic Performance in 2015/16
+Academic Performance in 2016/17

-The Principal, Senior Leaders and Governors have maintained their relentless focus on improving teaching, learning and assessment in order to impact on the student experience and outcomes.
-Continuing Professional Development (CPD) is very good and has impacted very positively on improving the quality of TLA and the student experience.
-The observation process of teaching staff is
+The Principal, Senior Leaders and Governors have maintained their relentless focus on improving teaching, learning and assessment in order to impact on the student experience and outcomes, alongside a great amount of work on the merger.
+Continuing Professional Development (CPD) is very good and has impacted very positively on improving the quality of Teaching Learning and Assessment (TLA) and the student experience.
+The observation process of teaching staff is strengthened by rigorous external moderation.
+Importantly, for 2016/17 the proportion of outstanding teaching has increased and remains good, but not yet outstanding.
+The enhanced use of